DalyopJay/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Write a function that takes a pointer to an int as parameter and updates the value it points to to 98.
+Write a function that prints a string, followed by a new line, to stdout.